 The phenomenon is also known as observer bias, information bias, research bias, expectancy bias, experimenter effect, observer-expectancy effect, experimenter-expectancy effect, and observer effect.

-One of the main causes of experimenter bias is the human inability to remain completely objective.
-Biases like the confirmation bias and hindsight bias affect our judgement every day!
-In the case of the experimenter bias, people conducting research may lean toward their original expectations about a hypothesis, without the experimenter necessarily being aware of making an error or treating participants differently.
-These expectations can influence the ways in which studies are structured, conducted, and interpreted.
+One of the leading causes of experimenter bias is the human inability to remain completely objective.
+Biases like confirmation bias and hindsight bias affect our judgment every day!
+In the case of the experimenter bias, people conducting research may lean toward their original expectations about a hypothesis without the experimenter being aware of making an error or treating participants differently.
+These expectations can influence how studies are structured, conducted, and interpreted.
 They may negatively affect the results, making them flawed or irrelevant.
-In a way, this is often a more specific case of the confirmation bias.
+In a way, this is often a more specific case of confirmation bias.

 Rosenthal and Fode Experiment